On the quasi-isometric classification of locally compact groups: Preliminaries

-\begin{remark} If a purely real Heintze group $G=N\rtimes\R$ is of Carnot type then $N$ is a Carnot gradable\footnote{In the literature, ``Carnot gradable" is usually referred to as ``graded" but this terminology is in practice a source of confusion, inasmuch as nilpotent Lie algebras may admit other interesting gradings.} nilpotent group, in the sense that its Lie algebra admits a Carnot grading, i.e.\ a Lie algebra grading $\mathfrak{n}=\bigoplus_{i\ge 1}\mathfrak{v}_i$ such that $\mathfrak{n}^j=\bigoplus_{i\ge j}\mathfrak{v}_i$ for all $j$.
-Conversely if $N$ is Carnot gradable, then up to isomorphism it defines a unique purely real Heintze group of Carnot type $\Carn(N)$.
+\begin{remark} If a purely real Heintze group $G=N\rtimes\R$ is of Carnot type then $N$ is a Carnot gradable\footnote{In the literature, ``Carnot gradable" is usually referred to as ``graded" but this terminology is in practice a source of confusion, inasmuch as nilpotent Lie algebras may admit other relevant gradings.} nilpotent group, in the sense that its Lie algebra admits a Carnot grading, i.e.\ a Lie algebra grading $\mathfrak{n}=\bigoplus_{i\ge 1}\mathfrak{v}_i$ such that $\mathfrak{n}^j=\bigoplus_{i\ge j}\mathfrak{v}_i$ for all $j$.
+The converse is not true: for instance most purely real Heintze groups of the form $\R^2\rtimes\R$ are not of Carnot type.
+Nevertheless, if $N$ is Carnot gradable, then up to isomorphism it defines a unique purely real Heintze group of Carnot type $\Carn(N)$ of the form $N\rtimes\R$.
 This is because a simply connected nilpotent Lie group $N$ is gradable if and only if its Lie algebra $\mathfrak{n}$ is isomorphic to the graded Lie algebra $\textnormal{grad}(\mathfrak{n})$ defined as $\bigoplus_{i\ge 1}\mathfrak{n}^i/\mathfrak{n}^{i+1}$ (where the bracket is uniquely defined by factoring the usual bracket $\mathfrak{n}^i\times\mathfrak{n^j}\to\mathfrak{n}^{i+j}$), so that if $\mathfrak{n}$ is Carnot gradable then any two Carnot gradings define the same graded Lie algebra up to graded isomorphism. \end{remark}